VoxelPrismatic/rabbit.nvim/README.md

 If you hit `<CR>` immediately after launching Rabbit, it'll open your previous buffer.
 You can hop back and forth between buffers very quickly, almost like a rabbit...

-By default, you can switch to the opposite mode mode by pressing `r`
+If you scroll down on the Rabbit window, you'll see all the keybinds available.

-### Configuration
+## Configuration
 ```lua
 -- Use all the below defaults, but set a custom keybind
 require("rabbit").setup("any keybind")